ericsson-iap/python-sample-app/README.md

 ### Prerequisites for Onboarding

-Provide the following to the platform administrator:
+Contact the platform administrator to request the following:

-- A end-entity client CA certificate.
-- Subject DN of end-entity client certificate.

-Request the following from the platform administrator:

-- A platform CA certificate, needed for secure communication with the platform APIs.
+- A Client certificate, Client key and platform CA certificate, needed for secure communication with the platform APIs.
 - Client ID to access the platform with the required roles, needed for authorized communication with the platform APIs used to *onboard and instantiate* the Hello World App.
 Include the required roles listed below in the request.